 - #6.
 Offer an Incentive for Twitter Followers

 - #7.
 Run a Contest

 - #8.
 Use Twitter Ads to Get Followers on Twitter

 - #9.
 Ask Employees to Include Your Store in Their Bio

 #1.
 Include SEO Keywords Into Your Twitter Bio

 You can gain followers on Twitter by optimizing your bio for keywords.
 Twitter allows users to perform keyword searches for conversations to join and people to follow.
 If you want your ecommerce store to be discovered on Twitter when someone searches a particular keyword phrase, incorporate it into your Twitter bio.
 This will help people discover your Twitter account in search results where they can follow you in one click.
 You’ll likely want to stick to only a couple of main keywords that really describe what your online store is.

 #2.
 Search for People Talking About Your Niche

 If you’re looking to increase Twitter followers, then you’ll need to reach out to people talking about your niche.
 How?
 Try using Twitter search.
-If you sell jeans, and you see people asking for recommendations on a great fitting pair of jeans, you can jump right into the conversation to introduce your store and its products to potential customers.
+If you sell jeans, and you see people asking for recommendations on a great fitting pair of jeans, jump right into the conversation by introducing your store and its products to potential customers.

 You can use social media tools like Tweetdeck and HootSuite to create rows of Twitter searches that will auto-update as new tweets match the keywords you have specified.
 This will allow you to go to one screen and see your search results without having to re-run them on a regular basis.
 You can also use tools like IFTTT to get emailed alerts when a tweet matches a keyword search.